Alberta health minister accused of berating Calgary doctor and intimidating citizens

 “Be careful.
 They want to make you angry and make you say something impulsive.”

-Janice Fraser of Calgary sent only one email to Vital Partners via the company’s website.
+Calgare Janice Fraser sent a single email to Vital Partners via the company’s website.
 Less than an hour after sending, she received an email from Tyler Shandro.

 “Sending threatening emails to my wife is totally inappropriate and must stop,” he wrote.
 “If you want to believe lies about it on social media, it is up to you.
 But you can send threatening emails to this office and this office only.